 We get asked a lot about jewelry documentation – GIA reports, appraisals, and really every kind of authenticity report available.
 And we totally understand!
 After all, most people are used to walking into a store and perusing jewelry in-person.
-And while you can drop by our San Francisco showroom anytime and browse, most of you don’t see your Gem Breakfast ring in-person until that magical day it arrives on your doorstep.
+At Gem Breakfast, most of you don’t see your jewels in-person until that magical day they arrive on your doorstep.

 So, to answer all your buying-online questions, we’re chatting reports, appraisals, and everything jewelry report-related!

 Keep reading for:

 - What’s a jewelry appraisal and why might you want one?

 - Do Gem Breakfast pieces come with appraisals or reports?

 An appraisal is a legal document that states the total replacement value of a piece of jewelry.
 To determine the value, it looks at:

 - The content and weight of precious metals

 - The carat weight, cut, clarity, color, and finish of diamonds and gemstones

 The term 'replacement value' refers to the amount that your insurance company would have to pay to replace your asset (piece of jewelry) should anything happen to it.